noripyt/django-cachalot/docs/how.rst

 How django-cachalot works
 -------------------------

-.. note:: If you don’t understand, just pretend it’s magic.
+.. note:: If you don’t understand, you can pretend it’s magic.

 Reverse engineering
 ...................